 Tony and Eric (“Little Juicy”) and Eric wearing the Superman cape on his first day as charge nurse.

-Doing CPR on a gummy bear that fell on the floor with Rachel U.
+Doing CPR (that I learnt while doing my first aid training in Edinburgh) on a gummy bear that fell on the floor with Rachel U.

 The time my patient who was withdrawing from alcohol read my MICUBFFAW badge and tried to sound it out all weekend, yelling for me as “Nurse MICUBFFAW!!!!”